opeeyum/django-book/en/chapter01.rst

 Let's dive in with a quick example that demonstrates the difference between the previous approach and a Web framework's approach.
 Here's how you might write the previous CGI code using Django.
-The first thing to note is that that we split it over four Python files (``models.py``, ``views.py``, ``urls.py``) and an HTML template (``latest_books.html``).
+The first thing to note is that we split it over four Python files (``models.py``, ``views.py``, ``urls.py``) and an HTML template (``latest_books.html``).